 THE BEGINNINGS OF REASON IN ANCIENT GREECE

-This may be a popular version of the History of Philosophy but here it is:
+This may be a popular version but here it is:

-Reason, I have read, was synonymous in ancient Greece with Logic, with Argument, with Thought, and with Philosophy, and that it hasn’t always been with us!
+Reason, I have read, was synonymous in ancient Greece with Logic, with Argument, with Thought, and with Philosophy, and that these haven’t always been with us!
 This seems to mean that Reason hasn’t always been amongst Man’s mental accomplishments.
 The Classicists tell us that it was the pre-Socratic philosophers who started it for the Western world in about 580 BC.

 But, one asks, surely primitive Man was already using Reason in his hunting and in his sheltering round the fire in the cave?